Skip to content

 Duties / Responsibilities:

-• Develop Designs - Plumbing engineers work closely with clients to develop designs, performing design calculations and choosing the appropriate equipment and systems for installation.
+• Work closely with clients to develop designs, performing design calculations and choosing the appropriate equipment and systems for installation.

-• Prepare Marketing Materials for Clients - Plumbing engineers prepare the schematics and materials required to present their proposal to their clients.
+• Prepare schematics and materials required to present their proposal to their clients.

-• Perform Quality Assurance Reviews - Plumbing engineers are also responsible for carrying out quality assurance reviews on projects, which involves evaluating all of the technical drawings.
+• Perform quality assurance reviews on projects, which involves evaluating all of the technical drawings.

-• Oversee Project Staff - Plumbing engineers oversee junior engineering staff and provide training for them when required to ensure that each project is completed to the appropriate standard.
+• Oversee junior engineering staff and provide training for them when required to ensure that each project is completed to the appropriate standard.

 Skills / Requirements / Qualifications

-• Technical design – plumbing engineers spend much of their time creating technical drawings to map the logistics of plumbing systems
+• Technical design: Must be able to create technical drawings to map the logistics of plumbing systems

-• Computer skills – plumbing engineers work regularly with word processing programs and spreadsheet software, so they should have the skills to use computers well and pick up new programs efficiently
+• Computer skills: Good computer skills needed with word processing programs and spreadsheet software, including the ability to pick up new programs quickly

-• Attention to detail – working with detailed technical drawings and instructions requires plumbing engineers to be detail oriented
+• Attention to detail: Ability to work with detailed technical drawings and instructions

-• Leadership skills – plumbing engineers should have strong leadership skills, since they oversee the work of junior team members and manage contracts
+• Leadership skills: Pocess strong leadership skills to oversee the work of junior team members and manage contracts

 Job Zones